jeffrey6557/CS205-Parallel-Computing-Project/README.md

 We tested our two levels of parallelisations with several simulations.

-Firstly, we tested the correctness of MPI part with data generated from a simple linear model.
+Firstly, we tested the correctness of MPI implementation with data generated from a simple linear model.
 We think this is a reasonable "naive" test case because an ANN reduces to a linear regressor when it has linear activation functions.

-# include figures here!!! (also need interpretations!)
+# Performance metrics of simulations using MPI

 ![loss](images/simulation_MPI_loss.png)